 Code of Ethics

-When arranging homestay accommodation for international students AHN will:
+When arranging homestay accommodation for international Guests AHN will:

-- Provide homestay hosts with rigorous training to ensure they are familiar with the processes and procedures relating to homestay, education and student culture.
+- Provide homestay Hosts with rigorous training to ensure they are familiar with the processes and procedures relating to homestay, education and Guest culture.

-- Offer ongoing support to both hosts and students throughout the homestay process, including access to 24/7 emergency phone line.
+- Offer ongoing support to both Hosts and Guests throughout the homestay process, including access to 24/7 emergency phone line.

 - Review all registered homestays regularly.

-- Place each student in a safe and suitable home, which is to the best the staff knowledge, a “best match” for the student.
+- Place each Guest in a safe and suitable home, which is to the best the staff knowledge, a “best match” for the Guest.

 - Identify any personal prejudices and biases and promote awareness and an adherence to ethical standards.

-- Accept flexibility of regulations and communication practices that may be necessary to meet the diverse and variable needs of international students.
+- Accept flexibility of regulations and communication practices that may be necessary to meet the diverse and variable needs of international Guests.

 - Adhere to the Discrimination Act 1991 (ACT) as at http://www.legislation.act.gov.au/a/1991-81/default.asp and all discriminatory practices including but not limited to race, age, gender, ethnicity, disability, socio-economic and sexual preference or religion.